 Whereas: There are more than 400 cooperatives, credit unions and caisses populaires in Manitoba, comprising of over 900,000 memberships and more than \$22 billion in assets.
-Co operatives are a more sustainable business model given their collective ownership and community commitment; 62% of new co-ops are still operating after five years, compared with 35% for other new businesses.
-After 10 years, the figures are 44% and 20% respectively.
+Co operatives are a more sustainable business model given their collective ownership and community commitment; 62 per cent of new co-ops are still operating after five years, compared with 35 per cent for other new businesses.
+After 10 years, the figures are 44 per cent and 20 per cent respectively.